jvoisin/snuffleupagus/doc/source/faq.rst

 """""""""""""""""""""""""""""""""""""""
 No.

-Since PHP5 `will be deprecated at the end of 2018 <http://php.net/supported-versions.php>`_, you should think about moving to PHP7 anyway.
+Since PHP5 `is deprecated since the end of 2018 <http://php.net/supported-versions.php>`_, you should think about moving to PHP7.
 You can (and should) use `Suhosin <https://suhosin.org>`_ in the meantime.

 Help and support